Minority Report

 What Parents Need to Know

-Features intense futuristic action sequences, a complex plot involving conspiracy and suspense, and mature themes around the ethics of predictive policing and individual liberty.
-Violence is present but not gratuitous.
+This film features intense action sequences, a complex philosophical plot involving predestination and determinism, and some mature themes related to justice and surveillance.
+Violence is present but often stylized rather than graphic.

 What Kids Can Learn